Resources for elected officials

 Find important information that will help elected officials to navigate and understand the Civil Defence Emergency Management (CDEM) system of New Zealand.

-These job aids have been developed for Elected Officials to enhance their understanding of their role before, during and after emergencies.
+These resources have been developed for Elected Officials to enhance their understanding of their role before an emergency.

 - Legislation (including CDEM Act 2002)